 Dehydrating Fruits and Vegetables

-There are so many fruits and veggies you can dry with your kitchen dehydrator!
+There are so many fruits and veggies you can dehydrate at home!
 Fruits are the most popular choice because they make a tasty, sweet snack.

 Ingredients